|Location:||University Centre at Blackburn College|

 - Entry Requirements

-You'll need 200 UCAS tariff points including at least a grade C at A level, or equivalent, in both English Language and English Literature or the combined A level in English Language and Literature.
+For this programme, you will be required to have a grade C at A level, or equivalent, in both English Language and English Literature or the combined A level in English Language and Literature.
 Should you only have (or be predicted to gain) one English A level at grade C from the above, you should still apply.
 However, applicants who do not meet the standard entry criteria will be invited to interview with a member of the English team to discuss their options.
-Remember you may also be eligible to join .
+Remember you may also be eligible to join English Language and Literary Studies with Foundation Entry BA (Hons).

 - How will I be assessed?